NiceneNerd/BCML/docs/trouble.md

 #### Progress is stuck on "One Sec" forever

 This happens when somehow your system fails to check and load a mod's metadata for custom install options.
-What causes this is not known and it only occurs on a few random PCs running Windows.
-No fix has ever been discovered, and I myself have never been able to reproduce it.
+I have never been able to reproduce this and can't say why it happens, except in some cases it can be caused by Unicode characters in the 7-Zip path.

 #### FileNotFoundError: File `X` not found in game dump